AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

     >
     > If your administrator has configured the **Disable edit without locking the file** option, then you must check out the file before editing.
 If you do not check out the file, then the document opens in the editor in read-only mode.

-## Home page

-You can also launch the Editor from the Experience Manager Guides Home page.
-The Overview section on Home page features different widgets that help you stay organized and focused.
-You can launch the Editor from the **Recent files** widget and **Collections** widget.

-For details, view the Overview section in [Adobe Experience Manager Guides Home page experience](./intro-home-page.md).

 ## Map console

 To open the Editor from Map console, follow these steps: